SalvatoreTosti/gloom/README.md

 ## Getting Started

 1. Clone the project
-2. Run the project via Leiningen using `lein run :swing` You can use just `lein run`, but this mode has been less reliable for me.
+2. Run the project via Leiningen using `lein run :swing`.
+You can use just `lein run`, but this mode has been less reliable for me.

 ### Prerequisites